What Graphs are 2-Dot Product Graphs?: Introduction

 Dot product graphs have been studied from various perspectives.
 In particular, the study of dot product graphs as a model for social networks was initiated in a randomized setting~\cite{Mi08,Ni07,ScheinermanT2010,YS07,YS08}, where the dot product of two vectors gives the probability that an edge occurs between the corresponding vertices.
 In a recent paper~\cite{JPV15}, we started the study of dot product graphs from an algorithmic perspective by considering the problems of finding a maximum independent set or a maximum clique in a $d$-dot product graph.

 Fiduccia~\etal\cite{FSTZ98} initiated a study of dot product graphs from a graph-theoretic perspective.
 They showed that every graph on $n$ vertices and $m$ edges has a dot product representation of dimension at most the minimum of $n-1$ and $m$.
 They also introduced the natural notion of the \emph{dot product dimension} of a graph, which is the smallest $d$ such that the graph has a \ddpr{d}.
 Graphs of dot product dimension~$1$ are easily understood and can be recognized in polynomial time: they are precisely the disjoint union of at most two threshold graphs~\cite{FSTZ98}.
 This situation changes for higher values of the dot product dimension.
-Kang and M\"{u}ller~\cite{KM12} proved that recognizing graphs of any fixed dot product dimension $d\geq 2$ is \NP-hard.
-However, membership in $\NP$ is still open for $d\geq 2$ and, in fact, we know comparatively little about graphs of dot product dimension $2$ (or any higher fixed value).
-In particular, we lack an in-depth understanding of how $2$-dot product graphs fit within the landscape of known graph classes.
+Kang and M\"{u}ller~\cite{KM12} proved that recognizing graphs of any fixed dot product dimension $d\geq 2$ is \NP-hard (whereas membership in $\NP$ is still open for $d\geq 2$).

+It is well-known (and not difficult to see) that a class of graphs is closed under vertex deletion if and only if it can be characterised by a set of minimal forbidden induced subgraphs.
+Hence, as $d$-dot product graphs are closed under vertex deletion, there exists a set ${\cal H}_d$ of graphs such that a graph is $d$-dot product if and only if it contains no induced subgraph isomorphic to ${\cal H}_d$.
+As we will argue later, however, consistent with the aforementioned \NP-hardness of recognising $d$-dot product graphs, the set~${\cal H}_d$ has infinite size even for $d=2$, and there is little hope of determining ${\cal H}_d$ (or of finding an alternative ``easy'' characterization of the class of $d$-dot product graphs).